blandger/mdBook/guide/src/format/configuration/renderers.md

   `https://bitbucket.org/<owner>/<repo>/src/<branch>/{path}?mode=edit`
   where {path} will be replaced with the full path of the file in the repository.
+- **redirect:** A subtable used for generating redirects when a page is moved.
+  The table contains key-value pairs where the key is where the redirect file needs to be created, as an absolute path from the build directory, (e.g.
+  `/appendices/bibliography.html`).
+The value can be any valid URI the browser should navigate to (e.g. `https://rust-lang.org/`, `/overview.html`, or `../bibliography.html`).
 - **input-404:** The name of the markdown file used for missing files.
   The corresponding output file will be the same, with the extension replaced with `html`.
   Defaults to `404.md`.